octalmage/robotjs/README.md

 Node.js Desktop Automation.
 Control the mouse, keyboard, and read the screen.

+RobotJS supports Mac, [Windows](https://github.com/octalmage/robotjs/issues/2), and [Linux](https://github.com/octalmage/robotjs/issues/17).

 This is a work in progress so the exported functions could change at any time before the first stable release (1.0.0).
 [Ideas?](https://github.com/octalmage/robotjs/issues/4)

-RobotJS is configured for Mac and [Linux](https://github.com/octalmage/robotjs/issues/17), but this project will support [Windows](https://github.com/octalmage/robotjs/issues/2) soon.

 [Check out some of the cool things people are making with  RobotJS](https://github.com/octalmage/robotjs/wiki/Projects-using-RobotJS)!
 Have your own rad RobotJS project?
 Feel free to add it!